Marlo Patrick

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges—and opportunities—in my field right now is the rapid pace of technological change.
-Projects, standards, and priorities can shift quickly, which requires continuous learning and the ability to adapt processes on the fly.
-Success depends on staying agile, mobilizing the right people efficiently, and ensuring that procedures evolve alongside new technologies.
-Embracing this dynamic environment presents opportunities to innovate and drive meaningful impact.
+One of the biggest challenges—and opportunities—in my field is the rapid pace of technological change.
+Projects, standards, and priorities can shift quickly, requiring continuous learning and the ability to adapt processes in real time.
+Success depends on staying agile, mobilizing the right people efficiently, and ensuring procedures evolve alongside new technologies.
+Embracing this dynamic environment creates opportunities to innovate and drive meaningful impact.

 Q